developerDeba8/developerDeba8/README.md

-- 👋 Hi, I’m currently working as an associate consultant at Atos Syntel
+- 👋 Hi, I’m currently working as an associate consultant at Atos
 - 🌱 I’m constantly learning new things in frontend development
 - 💞️ I’m looking to collaborate on solving problems
 - 📫 How to reach me: https://www.linkedin.com/in/me-debashis-saha/